Dynamical signature of vortex mass in Fermi superfluids

-In order to address this fundamental point, we present microscopic calculations for a two-component fermionic superfluid.
-A suitable tool to study the dynamics of a vortex in a microscopic framework is the time-dependent Hartree-Fock-Bogoliubov theory, which for fermionic superfluids is described by the time-dependent Bogoliubov-de Gennes (BdG) equations.
-To date, the latter method was used to study the static properties of single vortices in the crossover from Bardeen-Cooper-Schrieffer (BCS) type superfluidity to a Bose-Einstein condensate (BEC) of tightly bound pairs~\cite{Nygaard2003,Chien2006,Sensarma2006,Simonucci2013,Simonucci2019}.
-Over the last decades, an even more advanced framework has been developed, known under the name of time-dependent Superfluid Local Density Approximation (SLDA), which is in principle an {\it ab initio} method based on Density Functional Theory (DFT)~\cite{Bulgac2007,Bulgac2012}.
-The rapid development of DFT for superfluids is strongly tied to the progress in computational physics, and more specifically to High-Performance Computing, which today allows for investigation of superfluid dynamics across the BCS-BEC crossover at unprecedented scale~\cite{Wlazlowski:10.1093}.
-The framework has been successfully used to study quantum vortices in Fermi gases~\cite{Bulgac2011,PhysRevLett.91.190404,PhysRevLett.112.025301,Magierski2022,Wlaszlowski_sound}.
-The comparisons with experiments related to vortex nucleation process~\cite{PhysRevLett.120.253002}, lattice formation~\cite{PhysRevA.104.053322} or vortex dipole collisions~\cite{Barresi2023} showed meaningful agreement.
+In this work, we fill this gap through large-scale numerical calculations which represent the current gold standard for modeling the quantum dynamics of Fermi superfluids~\cite{Pecak2024}.
+Our analysis is based on microscopic calculations for a two-component fermionic superfluid.
+The most suitable tool to study the dynamics of a vortex in a microscopic framework is the time-dependent Hartree-Fock-Bogoliubov theory, which for fermionic superfluids is described by the time-dependent Bogoliubov-de Gennes (BdG) equations.
+This method was originally used to study the static properties of single vortices in the crossover from Bardeen-Cooper-Schrieffer (BCS) type superfluidity to a Bose-Einstein condensate (BEC) of tightly bound pairs~\cite{Nygaard2003,Chien2006,Sensarma2006,Simonucci2013,Simonucci2019}.
+Over the last decades, it benefited from the development of the time-dependent Superfluid Local Density Approximation (SLDA), an {\it ab initio} method based on Density Functional Theory (DFT)~\cite{Bulgac2007,Bulgac2012}.
+The swift progress of DFT for superfluids is strongly tied to the spectacular advances in computational physics, and more specifically in High-Performance Computing, which today allow to investigate superfluid dynamics across the BCS-BEC crossover at unprecedented scale~\cite{Wlazlowski:10.1093}.
+The successful application of SLDA to the study of quantum vortices in Fermi gases~\cite{Bulgac2011,PhysRevLett.91.190404,PhysRevLett.112.025301,Magierski2022,Wlaszlowski_sound} has led to remarkable agreement with experiments related to vortex nucleation process~\cite{PhysRevLett.120.253002}, lattice formation~\cite{PhysRevA.104.053322} or vortex dipole collisions~\cite{Barresi2023}.
+By combining this powerful numerical technique with advanced many-body analyses and an effective point-vortex model, we unambiguously detect and characterize small transverse oscillations in the vortex trajectory, the hallmark of its inertial mass, which we attribute to the normal component trapped in the core.

-Having a trustworthy method at hand, we apply it to the quantum vortex mass problem.
-Here we show that the mass turns out to be small but finite, which implies a series of consequences related to our understanding of superfluid phenomena.
-These include, for example, the relation between quantum vortices and sound propagation~\cite{Kwon2021}, hydrodynamic instabilities~\cite{Hernandez2024}, and even turbulence~\cite{Reeves2022}.